6 delicious ways to cook Jerusalem Artichokes

 “Jerusalem artichokes can be cooked in much as you would potatoes or parsnips, and are excellent roasted, sautéed, fried, or puréed into a delicious soup!” - Camille

 Peel the Jerusalem artichokes and cut into thin slices - use a mandoline or a sharp knife.
 Do the same with potatoes and pan fry chopped onion and garlic in olive oil until tender.
 Using half, place alternate rows of sliced artichoke and potatoes into a baking dish.
 Season and spoon over half of the onion mixture.
 Now repeat to form another layer, ending with onion.
 Add enough stock to come halfway up the dish and sprinkle grated cheese all over the top.
 Cover with foil and roast at 180C, for 1 hour.
 Remove the foil and roast for 20 minutes, or until golden brown and tender.
+This Jerusalem artichoke gratin make the perfect winter meal.

 Peel and cut the Jerusalem artichokes into chunks.
 Place them in an oiled frying pan and fry on a medium heat until golden on both sides, then add a few bay leaves, cloves of garlic, a splash of white wine vinegar, salt and pepper, and place a lid on top.
 Cook for 20 minutes, until softened.
 Remove the lid and the bay leaves and continue cooking for a couple of minutes to crisp the artichoke slices up one last time.

-Scrub the artichokes (no need to peel), grate half and slice the other half.
+To cook this Jerusalem artichoke risotto, scrub the artichokes (no need to peel), grate half and slice the other half.
 Roast the Jerusalem artichoke slices until crispy and tender.
 Heat a little olive oil in a saucepan and add chopped onion.
 Cook gently until tender.
 Add the risotto rice, and stir it around until it is completely coated.
 Add white wine and simmer until the wine is absorbed, then add stock in ladlefuls letting each one be absorbed before the next one is added.
 Keep adding stock until the rice is cooked half way through, then add the grated Jerusalem artichoke.
 Cook until both artichoke and rice are tender.
 Season well and stir in the roasted Jerusalem artichoke slices, lemon zest and parmesan.

+Roasted Jerusalem artichokes make the perfect starter for any meal!
 Scrub clean the Jerusalem artichokes under cold water.
 Roast them whole like mini jacket potatoes at 180C, for 30 minutes, or until tender.
 Split them open, and drizzled with chilli oil or your favourite yoghurt and lemon dip.

 Place the Jerusalem artichokes in a pan and add enough water to cover.
 Place over a medium heat and bring to a simmer.
 Add a pinch of salt and leave to cook slowly for about 1 hour, or until the artichokes are tender.
 Drain well, and then place back in the pan with double cream.
 Bring to the boil and reduce slightly.
 Season to taste and blend until smooth.
+You can now serve your Jerusalem artichoke puree as a dip or even as an accompaniment to a dish like this.